AshrafAliKareemulla/Q-A-RAG-Pipeline-with-Langchain/README.md

 </div>

-- Now, click on generate API Keys, a text file with typesense admin key will be downloaded.
+- Now, click on generate API Keys, a text file :page_facing_up: with typesense admin key will be downloaded.
 Node name i.e host name is in the above picture (Ex : xxx.a1.typesense.net).

-- Now, Create a .env file and add your OpenAI API key, Typesense Host and Typesense Admin API Key in it as follows
+- Now, Create a .env file :page_with_curl: and add your OpenAI API key, Typesense Host and Typesense Admin API Key in it as follows
 ```bash
 OPENAI_API_KEY = "enter_your_openai_api_key"
 TYPESENSE_HOST = "enter_your_cloud_host_name"